wiseman-timelord/Mantella-xVASynth-Local-Game_Launcher/README.md

 # Usage / Install
 1. Ensure the [Mantella Mod](https://www.nexusmods.com/fallout4/mods/79747) is installed for Fallout/Skyrim from the Nexus mods site, follow the guide, this will, at some point, require install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4) to a suitable directory.
-2. After completing Mantella 11.4 install, then download the [Latest working Mantella-WT release](https://github.com/wiseman-timelord/Mantella-WT/releases/), drop the files into the main Mantella folder, preserving folders.
+2. After completing Mantella 11.4 install, then download the launcher, and copy the file(S) to the main Mantella folder, preserving any folders.
 4. Ensure you have LM Studio loaded and configured and serving, and ensure to offload a suitable number of layers to the GPU depending upon free VRAM.
+Ollama support is coming later.
 5. Configure the ".\config.ini", ensure you have entered things like, "fallout4_folder" and "fallout4_mod_folder" and "llm_api" and "tts_service".
-6. Run Fallout 4/Skyrim, and then run the `Mantella-WT.Bat` batch, the "config.ini" will be cleaned/backup, and then you will be presented with the menu.
+6. Run `Mantella-Local-Launcher.Bat` batch, the "config.ini" will be cleaned/backup, and then you will be presented with the menu.
 - Hopefully you have, Admin rights and sensible system settings, but click allow on firewall as required, I am guessing its the interaction between Mantella and the Mantella Mod.

 ## Notes